Hendry County Motorsports Park 2016 V-8 Thunder Stock Rules

 - 3 steel wheels 15 by 7 or 15 by 8.
 Left side wheels must be the same size.
 Offset 3” or 4”, but must be the same size.
 2” offset wheels are approved for the right side only.

 - No wheel spacers.

 - Tires must be DOT approved.
 Radial 70 series only.
 All tires must be same size except right front.
 No LT or purpose built snow tires or any tire with mountain or snowflake symbol.
 No recaps.
-No racing tires disguised with DOT stamp.
-Example, No Wild Country All Terrain Mud Tires.
+No racing tires disguised with DOT stamp. ie, no Wild Country All Terrain Mud Tires.

 - Tires must not exceed 2” from fender wells, except right front.

 - Right front wheel only 8” or 10” wheel with no wide fives.

 - Goodyear, Hoosier, or American Racer 26.5 or 27.5 by 8 by 15 series tire on right front only.
 Medium compound tire may be used.
 RC4 tire is acceptable for the right front.
 If running a 255/70 the right front can be on a 29.5.

 - Anything not mentioned must remain stock.